 Before I go any further, let me mention the big catch for this offer and the reason why it’s not listed in my Hot Deals page.
 This card is only available to residents of the following states: Alabama, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, Missouri, North Carolina, New Jersey, Ohio, Pennsylvania, South Carolina, Virginia, Wisconsin, West Virginia and Washington D.C.

 If you happen to reside in one of these states, you should definitely consider it, especially if you’ve exhausted all of your other options.
 You get 30,000 points after spending $3,000 in 3 months, first annual fee is waived.
 Note that the terms say “billing cycles” instead of months.
 You earn 2 points per dollar on everything.
 The bonus is good toward a $300 rebate against travel purchases.
 Redemption starts at 5,000 points and equals $50.
-Direct, non-affiliate link (Thanks to Doctorofcredit for originally writing about this offer a year ago).
+This offer now pays us commission.
+(Thanks to Doctorofcredit for originally writing about this offer a year ago).

 How this bonus helped me pay for Europe trip